AlanJVD/AlanJVD/README.md

 ### Hello there, I'm Alan 👾

-I am a Front-end from Mexico.
+I am a Front-end developer from Mexico.
 I aim to enhance my skills everyday in order to achieve the best version of myself.

 - 🔭 I'm currently working on a college information system and developing a website for a travel company.